laura2243/FitnessApp/Documentation.md

 BCrypt implements OpenBSD-style Blowfish password hashing using the scheme described in "A Future-Adaptable Password Scheme" by Niels Provos and David Mazieres.
 This password hashing system tries to thwart off-line password cracking using a computationally-intensive hashing algorithm, based on Bruce Schneier's Blowfish cipher.
 The work factor of the algorithm is parameterised, so it can be increased as computers get faster.

+# Functionalities
+**1. User Functionalities**
+Regarding authentication:
+- register an account (only if the username and email is not already taken)
+- login with an existing account

+**2. Admin Functionalities:**
+Regarding types:
+ - add a new exercise type
+ - remove a type (only if it is not included in an exercise routine)
+ - update an exercise type
+ - view all available types

+Regarding exercises:
+ - add a new exercise
+ - remove an exercise
+ - update an exercise
+ - view all available exercises

+**3. Sending Email of registration**
+The Observer pattern consists of the following participants:
+- The object that watches the state of another object is called the Observer.
+- The object being watched is called the Subject.
+A subject may have any number of observers.
+All observers are notified whenever the subject changes state.

+The Observer pattern is also known as Publish-Subscribe.
+The subject is the publisher.
+It sends out notifications without having to know who its observers are.
+Any number of observers can subscribe to receive notifications.

+For my observer pattern whenever any new user will register, the user will be notified via email.
+So, the user will have both the roles of Observer and Observable at different times.
+Based on the requirements of Subject, i used the ApplicationEvent interface that defines the contract methods to be implemented by any concrete subject.
+The publisher of the event (registration) is the class that holds the logic for registering a new user.
+The publisher (observable) constructs the event object and publishes it to anyone who's listening.
+To publish the event, the publisher can simply inject the ApplicationEventPublisher and use the publishEvent() API.
+The listener (observer) will consume an event of type NewUserEvent, is invoked synchronously and it is responsible with sending the email.